 My name is Stanislav Avdeev.
 I am a PhD candidate in Economics at the University of Amsterdam.
 I am an empirical microeconomist studying human capital, with a focus on education and health.
 In my research, I examine discrimination and diversity in higher education and healthcare, investigating how institutional settings contribute to unequal treatment of women and migrants and how exposure to diversity affects native populations.

-In addition to my academic research, I also contribute to policy work.
-I support evidence-based decision-making in healthcare in the Netherlands through my role at the Amsterdam Health and Technology Institute.
-I also contribute to education policy as an expert reviewer for UNESCO Global Education Monitoring Report.
+In addition to my academic research, I contribute to policy work.
+I support evidence-based decision-making in healthcare in the Netherlands as a data analyst at the Amsterdam Health and Technology Institute, and I contribute to education policy as an expert reviewer for UNESCO's Global Education Monitoring Report.

 If you are interested in research or teaching collaborations, feel free to contact me at stnavdeev@gmail.com